Understanding Kentucky Adoption Laws

 It’s illegal to exchange payment in any form for the placement of a child.
 This includes money, gifts or favors.

-Call 1-800-ADOPTION now to learn more about adoption laws in Kentucky, and to find out which of these laws may apply to your adoption.
+Call 1-800-ADOPTION now to learn more about the adoption process in Kentucky with our agency.
+Please reach out to a local adoption attorney for more information on which Kentucky adoption laws may apply to your situation.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.